SumianVoice/TransVoice-Wiki/wiki/pages/other-resources/questionable-terms.md

 {: .d-inline-block }
 <div>polluted</div>{: .label .label-grey }

-Falsetto refers to a light M2 sound, often hollow and sometimes slightly breathy.
-The term is classically used to refer to male M2 of any kind that is not convincingly full, but has been more recently used for all light M2.
+Falsetto refers to a light and hollow M2 sound.
+The term is classically used to refer to "male head voice", but has been more recently used for all light M2.
+The description itself is useful as a reference to a hollow voice quality involving M2, but some who use it still define it as "male head voice".

 **Alternatives**:
 - M2
-- light M2
+- falsetto (where it is a known common definition)

 ### Buzziness (specific)